-We have now modified the text to: "As PMF analysis traditionally is used on ambient data, it is relevant to compare the findings from the AURA chamber experiments to ambient studies.
-Here the analysis presented by Lee et al. (2016) is relevant as they used PMF analysis to explore the SOA sources in a coniferous forest mountain region in British Columbia, where SOA concentrations reached up to 5 μ g m-3 and the temperature varied from ~5 °C to ~25 °C, corresponding to the temperature in the upper range of the experiments presented in this paper.
-PMF factors obtained from the ambient AMS data showed a background source and two biogenic SOA sources: BSOA1 from terpenes oxidized by ozone and nitrate radical during nighttime, and BSOA2 from terpenes oxidized by ozone and OH-radical during daytime.
-Especially the BSOA1 O:C ratio (0.56), H:C ratio (1.56) and the overall distribution of peaks (particularly with respective to the relative ratios of m/z.
-58 to m/z 55 and to the ions above m/z 60) in the mass spectrum are comparable to Factor 1 (high temperature).
-Since both ozone and OH-radicals are present in the dark AURA chamber experiments is it interesting that the comparability to the Lee et al factor representing ozone and nitrate radical at nighttime (BSOA1) is higher than the comparability to the factor representing terpenes oxidized by ozone and OH-radical at daytime (BSOA2).
-It supports the previous finding, that the OH-oxidation plays a minor role in the ACCHA campaign experiments (Ouéléver et al., 2019).
-The comparison and similarity between PMF factors from laboratory and ambient observations indicates that the PMF analysis of chamber SOA chemical composition obtained under different temperature and loading conditions can be useful for the interpretation and understanding of ambient SOA composition and vice versa."
+We have now modified the text to:

+"As PMF analysis is traditionally used on ambient data, it is relevant to compare the findings from the AURA chamber experiments to ambient studies.
+Here the analysis presented by Lee et al. (2016) is relevant, as they used PMF analysis to explore the SOA sources in a coniferous forest mountain region in British Columbia, where SOA concentrations reached up to 5 μg m-3 and the temperature varied from ~5 °C to ~25 °C, corresponding to the temperature in the upper range of the experiments presented in this paper.
+PMF factors obtained from the ambient AMS data showed a background source and two biogenic SOA sources: BSOA1 from terpene oxidized by ozone and nitrate radical during nighttime, and BSOA2 from terpene oxidized by ozone and OH-radical during daytime.
+Especially the BSOA1 O:C ratio (0.56), H:C ratio (1.56), and the overall distribution of peaks (particularly with respect to the relative ratios of m/z 58 to m/z 55 and to the ions above m/z 60) in the mass spectrum, are comparable to Factor 1 (high temperature).
+Since both ozone and OH-radicals are present in the ACCHA campaign experiments as discussed by Quéléver et al. 2019, is it interesting that the comparability to the Lee et al. BSOA1 factor representing ozone and nitrate radical at nighttime is higher, than the comparability to the BSOA2 factor representing terpene oxidized by ozone and OH-radical at daytime.
+It may be related to a larger fraction of SOA being formed from ozonolysis rather than OH-oxidation in the ACCHA campaign experiments (Quéléver et al., 2019).
+Moreover, it suggests that in Lee et al., during nighttime (BSOA1) ozonolysis might have been the major SOA-forming pathway."